slipstream/SlipStreamDocumentation/documentation/administrator_guide/cloud_connectors.md

 through your SlipStream server.
 See the sections below for detailed installation instructions for each cloud connector.

-Note: The SlipStream server must be restarted after installing or removing a cloud connector.
+> Note that the SlipStream server must be restarted after installing
+> or removing a cloud connector.

 ### Making Connector Visible to Users